Last updated on March 16, 2015

 Girlwriteswhat's blog "one woman's quest for gender equality"

-HERE IS HOW YOU CAN BUILD THE REVOLUTIONARY MOVEMENT IN THE UNITED STATES--STARTING TODAY
+HERE IS HOW YOU CAN BUILD THE REVOLUTIONARY MOVEMENT IN THE UNITED STATES--STARTING TODAY: VISIT PDRBOSTON.ORG

-People are signing this statement (online or hard copy) to let others know they are not alone in wanting a revolution for a better world.
+People are signing this statement (online or hard copy) to let others know they are not alone in wanting a revolution for an egalitarian world with real equality--no rich and no poor--and real, not fake, democracy.
 The signatures are being displayed in public on large posters like this one and this one.
 Most of the people who stop and read the statement on the sidewalk outdoors, where we collect signatures, sign it.
 Try it and see for yourself how many people agree to sign it in your community.
 (Here is a version using smaller font size with room for more signatures.)
 Here are photos of people collecting signatures on a sidewalk.